Friday, May 24, 2019

 Actually, eleven songs – not ten.
 Last year, I picked ten songs then realized I had left out an obvious choice – so I threw it in at the last minute.
 I figured why mess with success, so I’m picking eleven inductees this year as well.

 “Rag Doll” is the oldest of this year’s group of inductees.
-It was released in June 1964, just after my 12th birthday – or just about the time I entered puberty.]
+It was released in June 1964, just after my 12th birthday – or just about the time I entered puberty.
+What follows is a slightly edited version of my original December 29, 2011 post about “Rag Doll.”]

 * * * * *